 Star Wars Arc Diagram: visualizing Star Wars movie scripts.

-Some years ago I used to talk about data analysis, visualization, statistics, R and related stuff in my blog Data Analysis Visually EnfoRced (unfortunately, I haven't had the time to do that anymore).
+Years ago I used to talk about data analysis, visualization, statistics, R and related stuff in my—now deprecated—blog Data Analysis Visually EnfoRced.

-In a past life I used to be a rope techniques and rigging enthusiast (yes, seriously).
-Such was my fascination that I even wrote a book in Spanish about the theoretical fundamentals of Rope Techniques.
+In a parallel life I've been a rope rigging enthusiast (yes, seriously).
+Such has been my fascination around these activities that I even wrote a book in Spanish about the theoretical fundamentals of Rope Techniques.

 Once in a blue moon, my alter ego feels compelled to write—mostly in my mother tongue—what to me seems, feels and sounds like poetry-ish.
 I call them Poemario, a random collection of personal poems in Spanish.